Insulinomas and Other Related Tumors Can Result in Persistent Hypoglycemia

 You Are Not Alone

-Living with rare hypoglycemia due to a tumor can feel overwhelming.
+Living with hypoglycemia due to a tumor can feel overwhelming.
 Support, information, and new treatment options are emerging.

-Our goal is to help patients and physicians understand this rare condition, explore appropriate treatment pathways and find access to investigational therapies when needed.
+Our goal is to help patients and physicians understand this rare condition, explore appropriate treatment pathways, and find access to investigational therapies when needed.

-New Treatment Options are Being Studied
+Potential New Treatment Options are Being Studied

 The investigational drug is called Ersodetug (er-SŌ-duh-tug) and it is given intravenously (small tube placed into a vein) for approximately 30 minutes every 1-4 weeks.